 You know the old saying: “Behind every great man is a great woman.”

-Putting aside the inherent misogyny of that old quote for just a second, the phrase contains a universal truth.
+Putting aside the possible misogyny of that old quote for just a second, the phrase contains a universal truth.
 One that applies to more than just men and women.
 There’s much more to any great public success than meets the eye.
 Everything you see is only possible because of something strong and powerful behind the scenes.

 Picture a specific brand in your mind right now.
 One that you identify with strongly.